JaideepGuntupalli/Web-Development-UDY/3-HTML_The Essentials/README.md

 - Link: developer.mozilla.org/en-US/
 - Mozilla is not the creater of HTML, CSS or Javascript.
 - But, it is like a wiki to these technologies.

+## Paragraph elements

+- It is fine to nest tags with in them
+- <p> tag is used to mark it as a paragraph.